4np/grails-uploadr/README.md

 # error messages / tooltips
-uploadr.error.maxsize=The upload size of %s is larger than allowed maximum of %s
+uploadr.error.maxsize=The upload size of %s is larger than allowed maximum of %s uploadr.error.wrongExtension=You tried to upload a file with extension "%s" while only files with extensions "%s" \
+  are allowed to be uploaded
+uploadr.error.maxConcurrentUploadsExceededSingular=Only 1 concurrent upload allowed, please retry when the other upload is finished uploadr.error.maxConcurrentUploadsExceededPlural=Only %d concurrent uploads allowed, please retry when the other uploads are finished

 # file control tooltips
 uploadr.button.delete=Click to delete this file